 Day 1 Travel into Scotland with a first overnight stay in the Glasgow area.

 Day 2 Continue north with a recommended stop in Pitlochry, where an optional distillery visit can be arranged.
 Travel through the mountainous Highlands via the towns of Aviemore and the highland capital of Inverness.
-Time at leisure in Inverness before completing today's journey to the far north town of Thurso.
+Time at leisure in Inverness before completing today's journey to the far north town of Thurso or Wick.

 Day 3 Depart Scrabster at 13.15 with Northlink Ferries on the 90 minute crossing to Stromness.
 A soup and sandwiches lunch will be served en route.
 Reboard the coach in Stromness and meet your local guide.